-Live video has undoubtedly been the social media trend of 2016.
+Live video was undoubtedly the social media trend of 2016.

-True, the rise of chatbots has opened up some intriguing possibilities for social customer service this year.
-But this development is still yet to catch on, whereas live video is now so omnipresent that it’s becoming increasingly difficult for brands to ignore.
+True, the rise of chatbots opened up some intriguing possibilities for social customer service But this development is still yet to catch on, whereas live video is now so omnipresent that it’s becoming increasingly difficult for brands to ignore.

 As Kirsty Price, senior community manager at PSONA Social, told eConsultancy recently: “In 2016, we’re already seeing that brands that don’t create and publish video content are trailing behind competitors that have invested heavily in this captivating medium.”

-The big networks have made significant strides forward with their live video offerings this year.
+The big social networks made significant strides forward with their live video offerings last year.
 With video such an in-demand medium it’s not hard to see why.
 A Cisco study found that mobile video traffic accounted for 55 per cent of total mobile data traffic in 2015.
 More significantly, the study predicts that figure will rise to an eye-raising 75 per cent by 2020.

-Before we look at some brilliant examples of live video marketing, let’s sum up what the major networks have been up to in 2016…
+Before we look at some brilliant examples of live video marketing, let’s sum up what the major networks got up to in 2016…

 Facebook Live originally launched in the summer of 2015 – but only to its VIP users.
 The global roll-out came almost a year later, announced by Mark Zuckerberg in a live video, of course.
 Early adoption must have been slow, because Facebook launched an awareness and educational ad campaign in October to try and encourage more of its 1.7 billion users to have a go at live streaming.